Clever/quest/README.md

 1. No global state

-2. 1/10th the lines of code
+2. Cleaner codebase: 1/10th as many lines of code